Quick Answer

 This site will explain what happens after dismissal, what your options are, and how dismissal affects future filings.
 We will cover the 180-day refiling bar under Section 109(g), the reduced automatic stay provisions for repeat filers under Section 362(c)(3) and (c)(4), and strategies for debtors who need to refile after a dismissal.

 We will also address the most common reasons cases get dismissed, how to avoid dismissal in a new case, and the critical distinction between dismissal with prejudice (which may bar refiling entirely) and dismissal without prejudice (which typically allows refiling after addressing the original deficiency).
+If your case was dismissed and you want to start over, see our guide on how to file bankruptcy.
+For a more detailed look at the common causes and how to prevent them, visit why was my bankruptcy dismissed.
+If you are considering whether to file bankruptcy a second time, the dismissal type and waiting periods will determine your options.

-Part of the Bankruptcy Transparency Network -- a growing collection of free, open-source bankruptcy information sites built on public court data.
+Part of the Open Bankruptcy Project - a growing collection of free, open-source bankruptcy information sites built on public court data.
 No advertising, no lead generation, no attorney referral fees.
 Real information, no strings.

 Check Your Bankruptcy Discharge Eligibility